-Mandala Society of Croatia was established in 1999 as a vehicle for esoteric Shingon practices and teachings as transmitted by Ajari Jomyo Tanaka, as well as to facilitate workshops, courses, and training, covering the broad range of Buddhist teachings and practices for awakened living.
+Mandala Society of Croatia was established in 1999 as a vehicle for esoteric Shingon practices and teachings as transmitted by Ajari Jomyo Tanaka, as well as to facilitate workshops, courses, and training, covering the broad range of Buddhist teachings and mystical practices for awakened living.
 Based in Rijeka, Croatia.

 - monthly group sessions for established practitioners in 2016-2019

 - introduction to Buddhist practice for prospective practitioners

 - public courses 2004, 2008, 2009, 2010, 2011, 2013

 - occasional workshops and demonstrations of traditional shodo and siddham calligraphy

 - regular programs taught by Hokai Diego Sobol (website in English)

 - Ajari Jomyo Tanaka, Shingon Mikkyo 1999, 2000, 2003, 2004, 2005, 2006, 2012

 - performance of Japanese choir from Narita, with presence of Reverend Shojin Hashimoto, head of Narita-san Shinshoji 2007

 Buddhadharma began in ancient India with the teachings of the Buddha.
 Siddhartha Gautama (563-483 BCE) is usually recognized as an innovative teacher and genuine philosopher, and from a modern perspective as pragmatic ethicist and perhaps the first psychologist.
 Just as important, he was an active cultural reformist and social entrepreneur.

 Buddhism has developed many forms in encounter with various cultures during 2.500 years of history.
 The essence of Buddhist traditions is being renewed today through the encounter with the West, which often challenges established philosophical, cultural and institutional conventions on both sides.

-Japanese Shingon Buddhism was established by Kukai (774-835), later known as Kobo Daishi.
-Our principal teacher Jomyo Tanaka is a Japanese Shingon acharya, master of calligraphy, author and world traveler (biography at Mandala Vermont).
+Esoteric Shingon Buddhism was introduced to Japan by Kukai (774-835), later known as Kobo Daishi.
+Our principal teacher Jomyo Tanaka is a Shingon priest, master of calligraphy, author and world traveler (biography at Mandala Vermont).

 More on Kukai and his thought: